louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 FC_ANNOUNCE frames are ack-eliciting.
 If a packet containing an FC_ANNOUNCE frame is considered lost, the peer SHOULD repeat it.

 Sources are allowed to send multiple times FC_ANNOUNCE frames with an increasing sequence number for the same Flexicast Flow ID.
 New FC_ANNOUNCE frames MAY contain updated information, e.g., a new Ack delay timer.

 Sources are allowed to advertise multiple Flexicast flows by sending multiple parallel FC_ANNOUNCE frames with distinct Flexicast Flow IDs.
 The Sequence number is linked to a specific Flexicast Flow ID.
 The same Sequence number can be used for two distinct Flexicast Flow IDs.

 TODO: the frame should also contain a `Status` field to indicate if the flexicast flow is retired?
+TODO: OB, ou alors on définit une frame FC_REMOVE ?

 ## FC_STATE frame {#fc-state-frame}